nhoizey/obsidian-vault-template/Obsidian vault template/README.md

 For example, when you create a new note in the [[03.
 Rolodex/Companies]] or [[03.
 Rolodex/People]] folders, the relevant [[Template - Company]] and [[Template - People]] templates are used.

 A more complex use case is when you create a new note in the [[01.
 Work]] folder or its sub folders.
-The [[Template - People or Meeting notes]] template is automatically used, and contains some logic to decide if the note creation is for some [[Template - Meeting notes]] (you created the note from scratch in the folder), or a new [[Template - People]] note (you clicked a link inside another note from this folder).
+The [[Template - People or Meeting notes]] template is automatically used, and contains some logic to decide if the note creation is for

+- some [[Template - Meeting notes]] because you created the note from scratch in the folder
+- or a new [[Template - People]] note, because you clicked a link inside another note from this folder, we guess from the attendees list (maybe not always a safe bet).

 ## ICS